+Men who have enlarged breasts may have an increased risk for breast cancer.
 Breast cancer in men is rare.
 Signs that may suggest breast cancer include:

 Other tips include:

-Call your health care provider if:
+Contact your provider if:

-Your health care provider will take a medical history and perform a physical examination.
+Your provider will take a medical history and perform a physical examination.

 You may not need any tests, but the following tests may be done to rule out certain diseases: